ErJedermann/RECORD/README.md

 the evaluation graphs.

 ## Installation
+Pre-requirements: A working python installation with pip.

 For installing the dependencies run `pip install -r requirements.txt`.
-After this the python scripts `graph...py` and `simulations...py` can be executed.
+After this the python scripts `graph_*.py` and `simulations_*.py` can be executed.

+## Execute Simulations
+In the documents `simulation_setup_1.md` and `simulation_setup_2.md` are two step by step descriptions how to setup and execute simulations.
+They create RECORD attack results from scratch and combine them into evaluation graphs, which will be comparable to Figures 10 and 13 in the paper.
+However, variations in the values up to a factor of two are expected due to the altered published beam model (see section **Published Beam Model** in this document).

 ## Simulation scripts
 The two scripts `simulations_attackerTypes_fibo.py` and `simulations_victimMovement_fibo.py` are responsible for